-The term “gut bacteria” may sound odd but this bacteria normally lives in your bowels and is quite beneficial.
+The term “gut bacteria” or “gut flora” may sound odd but this bacteria normally lives in your bowels and is quite beneficial.
 International research has revealed gut bacteria could help in the prevention and treatment of health problems such as diabetes and obesity.
-Discover how gut bacteria, also known as “good bugs.” can be important for people with diabetes.
+Discover how gut flora, also known as “good bacteria.” can be important for people with diabetes.

 - Major health issues for people with diabetes include inflammation, insulin resistance and possible weight gain.
 A recent study showed a type of gut bacteria could help develop cutting edge treatments for metabolic disorders such as diabetes.
 Probiotics were shown to help gut lining functions.
 This could lead to a reduction in insulin resistance, inflammation and weight gain.